AdoptOpenJDK/jdk9-jigsaw/session-3-jshell/README.md

     jar           javah    jconsole      jhsdb      jmap   jstack      orbd          rmiregistry  unpack200 jarsigner     javap    jcontrol      jimage     jmod   jstat       pack200       schemagen    wsgen

 And locate the command from the above list.
-Ensure `JAVA_HOME/bin` is in your `PATH`.
+Ensure JAVA_HOME/bin is in your PATH.

     $ echo $PATH
     /usr/lib/jvm/jdk-9/bin/:....

-    Note: If JAVA_HOME is not setting on you Mac or Linux (Or it's no a Java 9 version) or PATH doesn't show the bin folder for JDK-9, You should set the correct value following next steps:(For Mac Users the JDK 9 could be on a path as /Library/Java/JavaVirtualMachines/jdk9/Contents/Home)
+If JAVA_HOME is not set on your Mac or Linux machine (or it's not set to Java 9) or PATH doesn't show the bin folder for JDK-9, You should set the correct values following the next steps:
+(For Mac Users the JDK 9 path could be /Library/Java/JavaVirtualMachines/jdk9/Contents/Home)

     $ export JAVA_HOME=/usr/lib/jvm/jdk-9/
     $ export PATH=/usr/lib/jvm/jdk-9/bin:$PATH

-    Once JAVA_HOME and PATH are setting you can start the jshell with the next command
+Once JAVA_HOME and PATH are set you can start jshell with the next command

     $ jshell

-After you start the jshell (Windows, MacOs and Linux Users) you get taken to the JShell prompt:
+After you start JShell (Windows, MacOs and Linux Users) you get taken to the JShell prompt:

     |  Welcome to JShell -- Version 9-ea
     |  For an introduction type: /help intro